jun-low/mern-todo-app/README.md

 ### `yarn install`

-Install all dependencies for a project.
+Install all dependencies for the project.

 ### `yarn start`